Escrowed Shares

 Thus, if the transaction falls through, the buying party would not get ownership of the shares, while the selling party would not receive the payment.

-The shareholder frequently owns a stock that is issued in escrow.
+The shareholder frequently owns stock issued in escrow.
 However, the shareholder might be unable to sell the store right away or only have restricted options.

 Example Of An Escrow Shares

 In countries like India, the minimum subscription for an IPO is 90% of the shares issued.
-The minimum quantity for countries like the USA is 100 shares under normal circumstances, but those quantities may vary from issue to issue.
+Under normal circumstances, the minimum quantity for countries like the USA is 100 shares, but those quantities may vary from issue to issue.

-If less than the minimum limit applies for the claims, the company can’t allot the shares and must return the amount.
+If the claims exceed the minimum limit, the company cannot allot the shares and must return the amount.

 Thus, if company XYZ Ltd. issues 100,000 shares, all the money it receives from the IPO is deposited in an escrow account, and the securities are printed with the escrow agent.